Why Pets Matter for Mental Health

 Companion pets and everyday stress relief

 Everyday companion animals provide immediate access to the benefits above.
-Dogs and cats are most common, but smaller animals (rabbits, guinea pigs), birds, and even fish can offer calming presence and responsibility.
+Dogs and cats are most common.
+Smaller pets, like rabbits and guinea pigs, can also help.
+Birds and fish can offer a calming presence and teach responsibility.
 Examples:

-- A dog owner in Seattle reports reduced panic episodes after establishing a morning walk routine—movement and fresh air plus the dog’s company help interrupt anxious spirals.
+A dog owner in Seattle reports fewer panic episodes after starting a morning walk routine.
+Movement, fresh air, and the dog’s company help stop anxious spirals.

 - Office workplaces adopting a “bring-your-pet” day often report improved morale and reduced perceived stress among employees.